LLM reference — data sources and binding

 DIM_CUSTOMERS := EXTERNAL_COLUMNS(

-customer_id BIGINT BOUND TO CUSTOMER_ID,
+customer_id BIGINT BIND TO CUSTOMER_ID,

 name VARCHAR